-Your motorhome is not only an expensive asset, it is also most likely filled with valuable contents, making them a popular target for thieves.
+Your motorhome or caravan is not only an expensive asset, but it is probably filled with valuable contents which makes them a popular target for thieves.
 Whether your motorhome is worth £1000 or £100,000, there is always a risk of theft, for this reason it is essential to use the best possible security measures to help keep your motorhome and its contents safe and secure.

-There are many simple ways to keep your motorhome secure, the same as any home, such as ensuring you remember to lock your windows and doors when the vehicle is vacant and to avoid leaving valuables on display.
-For additional security, there is a wide range of security products available that help to deter thieves and reduce the risk of theft.
+There are many simple ways to keep your motorhome or caravan secure, many of which are the same as any home, such as ensuring you remember to lock your windows and doors when the vehicle is vacant and to avoid leaving valuables on display.
+For additional security, there is also a wide range of security products available that help to deter thieves and reduce the risk of theft.

 Motorhome Security Products:

 Wheel clamps act as an instant visual deterrent as they take time to remove.
-Wheel clamps ensure your motorhomes’s wheels are completely immobilised and near impossible to move, therefore it cannot be driven.
+Wheel clamps ensure your motorhome or caravan’s wheels are completely immobilised and near impossible to move, meaning it cannot be driven when these are attached.

 Steering wheel lock

-A steering wheel lock will fit across the steering wheel of your motorhome, and similar to a wheel clamp, they act as visual deterrents and immobilisers.
+A steering wheel lock will fit across the steering wheel of your motorhome, and similar to a wheel clamp, they act as visual deterrents and immobilisers as potential thieves can’t make a quick getaway.

-A gear lock will lock your gear stick to your handbrake, increasing the effort required to steal your motorhome, therefore deterring opportunist thieves.
+A gear lock will lock your gear stick to your handbrake, putting another obstacle in the way and increasing the effort required to steal your motorhome, therefore deterring opportunist thieves.

 Most modern motorhomes will come equipped with an alarm, however if your motorhome is an older model there are plenty of alarms on the market which will increase your security.
 Alarms will have various features such as internal motion sensors, external sensors and built-in cameras.